William Carey (missionary): Writings

+Carey also translated the Bible into several languages, including Bengali, Oriya, Marathi, Hindi, Assamese, and Sanskrit.

-Legacy and influence
+Legacy

-William Carey spent 41 years in India without a furlough.
-His mission counted some 700 converts in a nation of millions, but he had laid an impressive foundation of Bible translations, education, and social reform.
-He has been referred to as the "father of modern missions", and as "India's first cultural anthropologist."
+Carey spent 41 years in India without a furlough.
+His mission included about 700 converts in a nation of millions, but he had laid an impressive foundation of Bible translations, education, and social reform.
+He has been called the "father of modern missions" and "India's first cultural anthropologist".

-His teaching, translations, writings and publications, his educational establishments and influence in social reform are said to have “marked the turning point of Indian culture from a downward to an upward trend.”
+His teaching, translations, writings and publications, his educational establishments and influence in social reform are said to have "marked the turning point of Indian culture from a downward to an upward trend".

 Carey was instrumental in launching Serampore College in Serampore.

 Carey's passionate insistence on change resulted in the founding of the Baptist Missionary Society.